Shiva-gsk/SSL-admin-task/README.md

 *Public-Private key is a mechanism where a unique signature made by Private key which can be verified by respective public key.*

-- Private key should be kept secret, and public key is used to verify the signature to verify access.
+- Private key should be kept secret, and public key is used to verify the signature to permit access.

-In the context of SSH here we store our private key on our device and while using SSH we run the following command to get access to remote pc's shell.
+In the context of SSH here we store our private key on our device and while using SSH to get access to remote pc's shell.

+### Enable Public-Private Key Auth

 1. First we need to create a public-private key pair. this is usually done on our local pc.
 We can use command ``ssh-keygen`` to create one for us.